Enter1he/Lua-Engine/src/Graphics/README.md

 # Graphics

-This is official readme reference for Graphics module of LuaEngine all functions available in the module explained here.
+This is official readme reference for Graphics module of LuaEngine, all functions available in the module explained here.

 ## Primitives